jfisher52/Approximation_Political_Neutrality/README.md

 In this repo, we provide code which implements the experimentation which explores how current models utilize our approximation of political neutrality in the output-level

-Raz, J. \textit{The Morality of Freedom}.
+Raz, J. *The Morality of Freedom*.
 Oxford University Press, Oxford, GB, 1986.

 ## Dependencies
 The code is written in Python and the dependencies are: